treysis/TTconv/README.md

 3. I also haven't looked at CPU usage/battery drain.
 Please tell me if you find any unusual battery drain.

-4. For a few seconds, the time will be 0:00:00 because I had to introduce some delays when starting the scripts and didn't have the time yet to optimize this process.
-I haven't checked yet how this might interfere with any logging.
-So don't be confused about very odd data points.

-5. Won't work after the next WNRO Event on November 20, 2038.
+4. Won't work after the next WNRO Event on November 20, 2038.
 You'll be transported back to 2019.
+But the time should stay correct.
+But maybe the current GPS won't even be around anymore.
 Maybe I will provide a solution (it's already in my head), but for now this has to suffice!

 Installation?

 Just unpack the archive to the main directory of the TomTom.
 It will then start automatically.
-The start script (ttn) also includes the instructions for starting MiniLog.
-So if you use MiniLog, it should work just like before.
-If you are using minilog, you will have to overwrite the current "ttn" file when extracting or add this line (preferentially to the beginning) of "ttn":
+The start script (ttn) also includes the instructions for starting MiniLog, but deactivated.
+So if you use MiniLog, you need to edit "ttn" file.
+If you are using another tool that uses "ttn", you will have to overwrite the current "ttn" file when extracting or add this line (preferentially to the beginning) of "ttn":

 	/mnt/sdcard/fixdate/resetgps &

-After standby you will have to manually start TTconv from the menu.
-Haven't figured out yet how to restart automatically after standby.

 ------------------------------------------------------------------------